Pulaski, Georgia

 Pulaski is a town in Candler County, Georgia, United States.
-The population was 266 at the 2010 census.
+The population was 211 in 2020.

 History

-The Georgia General Assembly incorporated Pulaski as a town in 1905.
-The town was named for Count Casimir Pulaski, a Revolutionary War hero.
+The community was founded in 1900 as a railroad town, and in 1905 the Georgia General Assembly incorporated Pulaski as a town.
+The town was named for Count Casimir Pulaski, a Polish American Revolutionary War hero.

+The town developed initially with a hotel and several stores.
+The Central of Georgia Railway Company connected the community to Savannah and Dublin.
+Around the turn of the 19th century, early resident Leonard Franklin built the Pulaski Hotel.
+He built additional buildings on his surrounding property.
+He donated a portion of his property to the Black Community for the construction of building that doubled as a school and Prince Hall Freemasonry lodge space.
+By 1924, the town's largest employer was the turpentine distillery.

+In 1948, Pulaski was Candler County's second largest town (second to Metter) and dealt in the shipping and trading industries.
+The schools systems at this time within Candler County were segregated.

 Geography

 Pulaski is located in eastern Candler County at 32°23′28″N 81°57′22″W (32.390979, -81.956167).
 Georgia State Route 46 passes through the town, leading west 6 mi to Metter, the county seat.
 Interstate 16, an east–west highway connecting Savannah and Macon, is 3.5 mi to the south.

 According to the United States Census Bureau, Pulaski has a total area of 2.1 sqkm, all of it land.